-

 The schedule of programmed maintenance in the Northbound tunnel has been phased as a series of weekend closures.
 This is intended to minimise disruption to the traveling public and businesses at a time when there are other similar scale works being undertaken across the region.
 This agreed programme of works supports the readiness of the tunnels to be handed back to the local authorities in 2037.

-• Closures will begin at 8pm on the Friday of each scheduled weekend with normal operation resuming on the following Monday at 6am
+Closures will begin Friday at 8pm of each scheduled weekend with normal operation resuming on the following Monday at 6am.

-• Closures won't take place for 3 weekends across the festive period
+Closures won't take place for 2 weekends across the festive period.

-• Bank holiday weekends will see an extension of the closure, closing at 8PM Friday evening and re-opening at 6AM Tuesday morning.
-This does not affect any Friday bank holidays
+Bank holiday weekends will see an extension of the closure, closing at 8PM Friday and re-opening at 6AM Tuesday.
+This does not affect any Friday bank holidays.

 The Northbound Tunnel will be closed during the following periods: